 **How are primary reinforcers used in animal training?

-Dopamine plays a crucial role in primary reinforcement.
-When a primary reinforcer is encountered, neurons in the VTA release dopamine into the nucleus accumbens, creating a feeling of pleasure and reward.
+Dopamine has a big impact in primary reinforcement.
+Consider this: when a primary reinforcer is encountered, neurons in the VTA release dopamine into the nucleus accumbens, creating a feeling of pleasure and reward.
 This strengthens the association between the behavior and the reinforcer.

 -